Bezifabr/BoardGameProject/README.md

 ## TO DO:
 - Split Game and Editor into separate projects [✓]
-- Move project from Visual Studio to CMake [ ]
+- Move project from Visual Studio to CMake [✓]
-- Connect project with SFML repository [ ]
+- Connect project with SFML repository [✓]
 - Refactor all the code [ ]
 - Find and fix all incorrect memory allocations [ ]
 - Build project with MinGW [ ]
 - Take a look at scripting language and find better solutions [ ]

+- Change sources of assets in code [ ]